haskellfoundation/error-message-index/message-index/messages/GHC-21926/index.md

 ---
 title: Version number or non-alphanumeric character in package name
-summary: Package imports may only consist of alphanumeric characters, and must omit the version
+summary: Package imports may only consist of alphanumeric characters, and must omit the version.
 severity: error
 introduced: 9.6.1
+extension: PackageImports
 ---

 Version number or non-alphanumeric character in the package.
 Alphanumeric characters are letters and numbers, as defined by `Data.Char.isAlphaNum`.